trevordilley/edict/README.md

 const {insert} = mySession

 insert({
-  // "bob" is the "id", it coule be an integer, uuid, whatever makes sense for you application!
+  // "bob" is the "id", it coule be an integer, uuid, whatever makes sense for your application!
   "bob": {name: "Bob Johnson", email: "bob@hotmail.com", birthDay: new Date("2008-01-19")}, "tom": {name: "Tom Kennedy", email: "tomk@aol.com", birthDay: new Date("1967-03-02")},